-- (1) A child justice court- - (a) may not impose a sentence of imprisonment on a child who is under the age of 14 years at the time of being sentenced for the offence; and - (b) when sentencing a child who is 14 years or older at the time of being sentenced for the offence, must only do so as a measure of last resort and for the shortest appropriate period of time. - (2) Notwithstanding any provision in this or any other law, a child who was 16 years or older at the time of the commission of an offence referred to in Schedule 2 to the Criminal Law Amendment Act, 1997 (Act No. 105 of 1997) must, if convicted, be dealt with in accordance with the provisions of section 51 of that Act. - (3) A child who is 14 years or older at the time of being sentenced for the offence, and in respect of whom subsection (2) does not apply, may only be sentenced to imprisonment, if the child is convicted of an offence referred to in- - (a) Schedule 3; - (b) Schedule 2, if substantial and compelling reasons exist for imposing a sentence of imprisonment; or
+- (1) A child justice court- - (a) may not impose a sentence of imprisonment on a child who is under the age of 14 years at the time of being sentenced for the offence; and - (b) when sentencing a child who is 14 years or older at the time of being sentenced for the offence, must only do so as a measure of last resort and for the shortest appropriate period of time. - (2) [subsection (2) deleted by section 4(a) of Act 14 of 2014] - (3) A child who is 14 years or older at the time of being sentenced for the offence may only be sentenced to imprisonment, if the child is convicted of an offence referred to in- - (a) Schedule 3;

+- (b) Schedule 2, if substantial and compelling reasons exist for imposing a sentence of imprisonment; or - (c) Schedule 1, if the child has a record of relevant previous convictions and substantial and compelling reasons exist for imposing a sentence of imprisonment.